 You can check if your financial institution is authorised by the FCA or PRA through the Financial Services Register.
 If the company that has failed was not part of the FCA or PRA, you will not have protection from the FSCS.

 The FSCS provides compensation for more than just banks that have gone bust.
-It covers a wide range of financial services and products, including poor financial advice, debt management, investments, pensions, insurance, mortgages and payment protection insurance (PPI).
+It covers a wide range of financial services and products, including poor financial advice, debt management, investments, pensions, insurance, mortgages, funeral plans and payment protection insurance (PPI).

 When might I be eligible for compensation?